Spaceghost/spaceghost.github.com/_posts/2011-05-28-How-to-get-help.md

 ---
 layout: post
 title: How to get help
-subtitle: Teaching rubyists how to fish.
+subtitle: Teaching people how to fish.
 category: Thoughts
 comments: true
 meta: 29 May 2011 - Eugene, Oregon